 Is there a better cure for a rainy day than plopping on the sofa and clicking to Netflix?
 Instead of indulging in two (or five) hours of The West Wing, why not enjoy a relaxing staycation and live vicariously through the adventurers around you?
-We’ve compiled a list of our ten favorite travel shows currently available in the U.S. for instant streaming on Netflix.
+We’ve compiled a list of our 10 favorite travel shows currently available in the U.S. for instant streaming on Netflix.
+(And when you’re done, don’t forget to check out more of our favorite shows that are streaming online.)

 1. National Geographic

 From beaches to mountains, Yosemite to Yellowstone, and Appalachia to North Korea, National Geographic has filmed it all.
-With nearly one-hundred documentaries on Netflix, National Geographic’s the easiest, most reliable source for high-quality information and entertainment.
+With more than a dozen documentaries on Netflix, National Geographic’s the easiest, most reliable source for high-quality information and entertainment.
 Whether you’re looking to learn about Hollywood film inaccuracies or gazing into the Amazon Rainforest, National Geographic’s full of doc options.

 2. Stephen Fry in America

-Aboard an old-timey London taxi, Stephen Fry captures the diversity of American in a Keruac-style road-trip across the country.
-Traveling from state-to-state, Fry uncovers the cultural clashes across the nation; he sails along the Mississippi River a la Mark Twin, and he explores the great American frontier to the West Coast.
+Aboard an old-timey London taxi, Stephen Fry captures the diversity of America in a Keruac-style road-trip across the country.
+Traveling from state-to-state, Fry uncovers the cultural clashes across the nation; he sails along the Mississippi River a la Mark Twain, and he explores the great American frontier to the West Coast.
 With uncanny wit and a cabby, Fry, an Englishman, examines what it means to be American.
+(Note: As of January 26, 2015, this show is no longer streaming on Netflix but is available on DVD through the service.)

 3. Long Way Round